pylint-dev/pylint/doc/user_guide/checkers/features.rst

   program errors, use ``except Exception:`` (bare except is equivalent to ``except BaseException:``).
-:broad-exception-raised (W0719): *Raising too general exception: %s* Raising exceptions that are too generic force you to catch exception generically too.
+:broad-exception-raised (W0719): *Raising too general exception: %s* Raising exceptions that are too generic force you to catch exceptions generically too.
 It will force you to use a naked ``except Exception:`` clause.
 You might then end up catching exceptions other than the ones you expect to catch.
 This can hide bugs or make it harder to debug programs when